rajnikant-yadav/Interview_Preparation/javascript/nodejs.md

 Node.js is able to handle continuous requests efficiently because it uses a non-blocking I/O model.
 This means that the worker threads do not have to wait for I/O operations (such as reading from a file or writing to a database) to complete before they can continue processing the request.<br>

 As a result, Node.js servers can handle a large number of concurrent requests without blocking.
 This is one of the reasons why Node.js is well-suited for building real-time applications.

+## Protocol:
+A protocol is a set of rules that define how two or more entities can communicate with each other.
+Protocols can be used for a variety of purposes, including:

+**Communication:** Protocols define how data is formatted and transmitted between entities.<br>
+**Security:** Protocols can be used to ensure that data is transmitted securely and that only authorized entities can access it.<b>
+**Error handling:** Protocols define how errors are detected and handled.

+## IP Protocol
+The Internet Protocol (IP) is a network layer protocol that is responsible for routing data packets across a network.
+IP packets contain the source and destination addresses of the data, as well as other information that is needed to route the packet to its destination.

+## TCP
+The Transmission Control Protocol (TCP) is a transport layer protocol that is responsible for providing reliable data transmission between two endpoints.
+TCP uses a connection-oriented approach, which means that a connection must be established between the two endpoints before data can be transmitted.
+TCP also uses checksums and acknowledgments to ensure that data is transmitted reliably.

+## HTTP
+The Hypertext Transfer Protocol (HTTP) is an application layer protocol that is used for transferring hypermedia data, such as text, images, and video, between web servers and web browsers.
+HTTP is a stateless protocol, which means that each request from a client to a server is treated independently of any previous requests.